 Please urge your legislators to support a bill that will shift the cost of all the leaking gas from us, the customers, to the gas companies.
 We should not have to pay for gas that is never delivered.

-HD2253 and SD1113, An Act Relative to Protecting Consumers of Gas and Electricity from Paying for Leaked and Unaccounted for Gas, passes the cost of lost gas from our bills to the utilities over a period of time.
+H.2683 and S.1845, An Act Relative to Protecting Consumers of Gas and Electricity from Paying for Leaked and Unaccounted for Gas, passes the cost of lost gas from our bills to the utilities over a period of time.
 The more leaks they fix now, the less they pay later.
 The more methane stays in the pipes, the more everyone wins.

 Passage of this bill would create an incentive for utility companies to fix the leaks as quickly as possible, starting with the biggest leaks.
 When a similar bill was passed in Texas, 55% of the leaks were fixed within three years.